redhat-nfvpe/service-assurance-poc/README.md

+## Note
+###### Interface branch is not tightly coupled with collectd datasource, It has the flexibility  to add many different types of input sources(collectd, statsd,fluentd etc ).
+This code bases uses interface design patterns, allowing to plug in many types of data source(currently under testing)
+######  master branch only works for collectd and will soon replaced by interface branch.

 ## Service Assurance Smart Agent POC
 - Enabling Barometer with amqp1.0 plugin will write metrics to amqp1.0 dispatcher.
 - Runnng a SA-Smart Agent Service will start 3 services